Robotic-Decision-Making-Lab/auv_controllers/auv_control_demos/chained_controllers/README.md

    thruster_8_controller[thruster_controllers/PolynomialThrustCurveController] active
    ```

-3. Verify that the hardware interfaces are loaded properly by opening another
+3. Verify that the hardware interfaces have been properly loaded by opening
-   terminal and executing:
+   another terminal and executing:

    ```bash
    ros2 control list_hardware_interfaces